-This phase produces a High-Level Document and a Low-Level Document, which are used as inputs in the next phase of 7 stages of system development life cycle.
+This phase produces a High-Level Document and a Low-Level Document, which are used as inputs in the next phase of 7 stages of the system development life cycle.

 The development stage is when programmers write code and build the application based on the design papers and specifications that were created earlier.

-In these seven phases of the systems development life cycle the product programme code is written in accordance with the design document's specifications.
+In these seven phases of the systems development life cycle the product program code is written in accordance with the design document's specifications.
 All of the preliminary planning and outlining should, in principle, make the actual development step pretty simple.